ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

     git checkout vendor
     rm -fr *
 ```
-Then unpack the new code into the directory in the same way as above.
+Then unpack the new code from the zip/tar into the directory in the same way as above.
 You'll have files added, removed and changed to handle.
-Type  `git status`  and remove unwanted added files like like binaries and temporary files as described above.
+Type  `git status`  and remove unwanted added files like binaries and temporary files as described above.
 Then type:
 ```
     git add -u .
 ```